 Environmental fees

-These fees are charged by some ports to support environmental initiatives, comply with sustainability regulations, and address the environmental impact of port activities.
+Sustainable ports that are built to support environmental initiatives, charge a fee to comply with sustainability regulations, and address the environmental impact of port activities.
 Environment fees are designed to encourage sustainable logistics.

 Depot handling charges

+Depot handling charges are associated with the storage, maintenance, and management of shipping containers at depots.
 Container depots are facilities where containers are temporarily stored, serviced, and made ready for their next shipment.
-If you want to avoid paying container storage fees at ports, you can move your containers to depots and pay this charge instead.
-But there’s a way you can avoid paying both these charges.
-Read on to find out more.
+If you want to avoid paying container storage fees at ports, move your containers to depots and pay this charge instead.

 Demurrage charge

-Let’s first talk about the most common port charge for containers.
-Demurrage charges are charged by the carriers for delayed use of containers within the terminal.
-Remember we talked about the free days?
-Well, if your container doesn’t leave the terminal within the carrier-allotted free days, you’ll have to pay a demurrage charge.
+The most common port charge is the demurrage charge.
+The carrier levies this fee for delayed use of containers within the terminal.
+If your container doesn’t leave the terminal within the carrier-allotted free days, you’ll have to pay a demurrage charge.

 Detention charge

 Unlike demurrage, detention charges are added when a container is outside the port.
-If you hold on to a carrier’s container for longer than the allowed free days, you will be charged with detention.
+If a carrier’s container is held for longer than the allowed free days, you will be charged with detention.

 How to avoid port charges for containers